How to Sign Up for Medicaid in Virginia: A Quick Guide for Residents

 A person filling out Medicaid application forms at a desk with a computer, pen, and documents

-This means more people can now get free or low-cost health insurance.
+Virginia expanded its Medicaid program not too long ago, which means many more people can access free or low-cost health insurance.

-If you’re not sure, it’s worth checking.
+If you’re on the fence, it’s definitely worth checking!

 Key Takeaways